learning-zone/nodejs-basics/README.md

 ## Q. How the Event Loop Works in Node.js?

-The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.
+The **event loop** allows Node.js to perform non-blocking I/O operations despite the fact that JavaScript is single-threaded.
+It is done by offloading operations to the system kernel whenever possible.

 Node.js is a single-threaded application, but it can support **concurrency** via the concept of **event** and **callbacks**.
 Every API of Node.js is asynchronous and being single-threaded, they use **async function calls** to maintain concurrency.
 Node uses observer pattern.
 Node thread keeps an event loop and whenever a task gets completed, it fires the corresponding event which signals the event-listener function to execute.